What is company culture?

 - If you could create a fictional company to make the world a better place, what would that company do?

-In addition to determining whether candidates have the necessary experience and skills, it’s critical to assess whether they are likely to be a good cultural add.
-After all, employees who feel comfortable in their work environment will likely be more productive and want to continue working at that job for a long time, which means greater ROI for you.
+In addition to determining whether candidates have the necessary experience and skills, it’s critical to assess whether they’re likely to be a good cultural add.
+Employees who feel like part of the team are more productive and are likely to stay, which means greater ROI for you.